Wicked: The Soundtrack: Background

 The soundtrack album comprises 11 songs from the film, with all songs from the first act of the original stage musical being included.
 Cynthia Erivo and Ariana Grande, who play Elphaba and Glinda, respectively, each appear on seven songs.
 The majority of the vocals were recorded live on set, rather than in a recording studio.

-It was produced by Wicked composer Stephen Schwartz, Greg Wells, and Stephen Oremus, and was mixed by Wells.
+It was produced by Wicked composer Stephen Schwartz, Greg Wells, and Stephen Oremus, coordinated by Dustin Clapier and was mixed by Wells.
 All songs were orchestrated by Jeff Atmajian.
 Mike Knobloch, President of Music and Publishing at NBCUniversal, stated that Schwartz, Wells, Oremus, and the production team wanted the album to be "a standalone and complete aural experience" from the film itself.
 He further stated:

 The original cast recording is iconic, so priority number one was to not mess it up.
 It has also been a great opportunity to make a soundtrack for a beloved musical that will only be the second Wicked album in two decades.
 But while our primary mission was to make the film, we didn't want the soundtrack to simply be a 'copied and pasted' byproduct."